 “The price is HIS BLOOD!
 The sacrifice of his life.
 Which He did for You.
 On the Cross.
 That’s the price.”

-And all I could think was, “I’m not WORTH that.
-Why would he give his life for ME?”
+All I could think was, “I’m not WORTH that.
+How could he give his life for ME?”

 I don’t know how I spoke the words in the prayer of covenant he led me through.
 I don’t know how I had breath left in me at all, so deeply had I been sobbing all this time.
 It was as though all my soul had been poured out of me.
 I was lifeless.
 I was spent.